Jmwofford/babyDiv_WDI-curriculum/instructor_notes/redux/state-management-and-intro-to-redux.md

 ### Going Fast Forever - 5 min

-Several weeks ago, we talked about how our goal in building software is to **go fast forever**.
-Meaning that as professionals, we want to plan and structure our application workflow to allow us to make quick changes and build tons of new and interesting features.
+Several weeks ago, we talked about how our goal when designing software is to **go fast forever**.
+This means that as professionals, we want to plan and structure our application workflow to allow us to make quick changes and build tons of new and interesting features for months and years without needing to slow down.

-React so far has allowed us to build really interactive sites that are easily broken up into small pieces, which allows us to build more efficiently than using a library like jQuery.
+React so far has allowed us to build really interactive sites that are easily broken up into small pieces, which allows us to build more efficiently than using a library like jQuery where code can become messy quickly.

-React allows us to built lots and lots of separate components really really fast.
+The ability to break pieces of our application into small components helps us go fast because we can easily find and change small pieces of our app.
 That's why it has so rapidly become the most popular choice to render views.
-The downside of this is that React is only concerned with being a VIEW layer for your application.
-This means that, even though React is able to manage the data that is stored on your application, it's doesn't care about that as much as it does the view.
+The downside of this is that React is only concerned with being a **VIEW** layer for your application.
+This means that, even though we can manage state and data through React, it's doesn't care about that as much as it does showing and updating the DOM quickly.

 ### You Do (Turn and Talk) - 5 min

-With a partner, write down your definition of what state is in React.
+With a partner, discuss and write down answers to the following questions.

 - What is state?
-- Where does state live?
+- Where does state live in a React application?
 - How does state get changed?
 - How do you pass state from place to place?

-Even though we can easily manage and change state just using React alone, we can begin to see some of the weaknesses of using React alone to manage that state of your application.
+### State in React

+Even though React has built in tools to manage and update the state of an application, it is not nearly as strong as the rendering capabilities.
+This is by design within Facebook, remember React is a `library` focused on solving a few problems, not a `framework` which is more expansive and is more opinionated.

 State in React is only handled within individual components.
 Whenever we have values that may change we must update our state with the `this.setState()` method.

 This state private to an individual React component.
 This is commonly called `Local State`.
 The state is defined, called, and transformed only from within the component that owns it.

-How do we pass information in a components state to other components?
+**CFU**: How do we pass information in a components state to other components?

 We can send information down the React component tree through props.
 Props allows us to pass values and methods that can reference parts of state and even call methods within the higher level component.
 This has worked out great so far, but as your app grows larger it may begin to grow more and more difficult to make changes to your state.
 This is why we've lifted our state up to it's very top level in most React apps that we've created.
 Eventually this becomes an extremely time consuming and risky activity.

+One common use case that requires global state like this is having an application with many different views (like when using React Router).

+**CFU**: What sort of risks do we gain as we build a large React only application?

 ### A Little Bit of History